— Milovan Djilasnote Yugoslav communist theorist who later got exiled from his country, Conversations With Stalin (1962)

 To say that Stalin was paranoid is to say that the Pacific Ocean is a little wet.
 The man saw enemies everywhere, and a culture of tattle-telling developed in the USSR big-time.
-Stalin built up, during his reign, perhaps the most comprehensive and fearsome apparatus of state terror that has ever existed on earth, embodied in the NKVD (the ancestor to the KGB).
+Stalin built up, during his reign, perhaps the most comprehensive and fearsome apparatus of state terror that has ever existed on earth, embodied in the NKVD (the ancestor to the KGB)note Stalin's paranoia extended to his dacha, or summer home, in Sochi, which has been preserved as a Russian museum.
+Features include: an exterior painted with camouflage to hide it among the trees; curtains purposely cut short to prevent anyone from hiding behind them unseen; all chairs and couches with backs and sides high enough to remain unseen from any direction but the front, reinforced with bulletproof material; all floors made of wood to prevent anyone from sneaking around (shoes were mandatory while within the dacha).
+Yeah, Stalin was definitely worried about someone killing him..
 Stalin then purged (read: fired, imprisoned or killed, depending on the situation) pretty much every high-ranking communist who didn't bend over backwards to show loyalty to him.
 These purges considerably weakened the Reds with Rockets before 1941.
 By the time the war against Germany began, Stalin had killed every single leader of the original Bolshevik Party (with the exception of his puppet head of state, Mikhail Kalinin, and the commissar Rozalia Zemlachka, who was tooBad Ass and Ax-Crazy to be purged), and replaced them with his cronies.
 He also "revised" history to make his role in Red October much bigger and had statues placed of him across the USSR.
 (Lenin originally had prohibited any statues of communist leaders because in his opinion "A statue is a pigeon's best friend."
 The one exception was a pair of statues of Marx and Engels in Moscow.
 This was disregarded after his death and Stalin had statues of Lenin placed throughout the country as well.)

 It has been suggested that when Stalin suffered his fatal stroke in early 1953, it took so long to get him medical attention because no one wanted to check on him and risk his wrath if he was only oversleeping.
 There is also a theory that he was poisoned by his chief of secret police, Lavrentiy Beria.